TheMTank/RL-code-resources/README.md

-# rl-code-envs-frameworks
+# rl-code

 A collection of Reinforcement Learning code resources, frameworks and environments.
-Every link below is a GitHub link so this is mainly focused on resources that are to do with code.
+Every link below is a GitHub link so this is mainly focused on resources that are directly related to code.
 For other types of resources check out [awesome-rl](https://github.com/aikorea/awesome-rl), [spinning up](https://spinningup.openai.com/en/latest/) and our 4 hour Reinforcement Learning course we created:
 [An Introduction to Deep Reinforcement Learning](https://docs.google.com/presentation/d/1d3bxKoUn464ae_WQ2FFiFjmJPlWJI1GOydaDUAqVpJk/)

-Feel free to raise issues and pull requests for missing resources you think we should add.
+Feel free to raise issues, pull requests or email us at info@themtank.com for missing resources you think we should add.

 # RL Frameworks and design patterns
 There really aren't many truly popular RL "frameworks" (i.e. the equivalent of DL frameworks